dimforge/nphysics/README.md

 I pull the compiler and fix my code almost every days.
 If you encounter problems, make sure you have the last version.

-The simplest way to build **ndemo** and all its dependencies is to do a recursive clone:
+The simplest way to build **nphysics** and all its dependencies is to do a recursive clone: